opnfv/qtip/docs/userguide/introduction.rst

 ************

-This guide will serve as a first step to familiarize the user with how to run QTIP the first time when the user clones QTIP on to their host machine.
+This guide will serve as a first step to familiarize the user with how to run QTIP the first time when the user pull QTIP image on to their host machine.
-In order to clone QTIP please follow the instructions in the installation.rst located in docs/userguide/installation.rst.
+In order to install and config QTIP please follow the instructions in the configuration.rst located in docs/configguide/configuration.rst.

 QTIP Directory structure:
 -------------------------